sodabubblewine/sodabubblewine.github.io/README.md

 14. Just as some basic conventions constrained the way the camera coordinate frame was set up, there are basic conventions when setting up the image plane coordinate frame that keep calculations nice and tidy.

-15. The first and second basis vectors of the image plane coordinate frame are parallel to the first and asecond basis vectors of the camera coordinate frame.
+15. The first and second basis vectors of the image plane coordinate frame are parallel to the first and second basis vectors of the camera coordinate frame.
 So, there are no more than two ways each of them can point i.e. they can point in the same direction as the bases vectors of the camera coordinate frame or in the opposite direction of the bases vectors of the camera cordiante frame.

 16. Because of how image sensors work, and because of how images are drawn on computer screens (a pixel at a time), the bases vectors of the image plane coordinate frame are made to point in the opposite directions of those of the camera coordinate frame.